 Some knowledge of French will be required but this is not primarily a French conversation group.
 The aim is to further an interest in the country and culture whilst improving our spoken French.

-Venue:Fortnightly on Mondays at the leader’s home starting on the 16th October 2017.
+Venue:Fortnightly on Mondays at the leader’s home starting in October 2018.

 Venue: The Woolman Room, on Friday mornings.
 11am -12.30 weekly, starting

 This is an Italian conversation group which meets fortnightly on Mondays from 10.30am till approximately 11.45am.

 The group is not designed to teach Italian so a good basic knowledge is necessary to facilitate active participation in discussion and general conversation.

 We aim to choose a topic in advance of each meeting but it is always very informal and, we hope, enjoyable.